Lightbend Console provides the following information:

-A monitor is used to generate a set of health and alert recording rules in Prometheus, and there are often multiple sets per monitor.
+A monitor is used to generate a set of health rules in Prometheus, and there are often multiple sets per monitor.
 There might be a separate set for each pod generating that Prometheus metric for example.
 The Console comes with several predefined monitors (e.g. Kubernetes-related and Akka-related monitors) all with reasonable default configurations.
-As required, the Console allows a user to create or delete monitors, and modify associated parameters, resulting in health and alert rules tuned for their particular application.
+As required, the Console allows a user to create or delete monitors, and modify associated parameters, resulting in health rules tuned for their particular application.

 The monitor rule compares some function of the metric values against thresholds to determine instantaneous health values.
 We calculate both a warning and critical instantaneous health value for each health series.

 The health status for a health series is based on how the instantaneous values trend over time.
 For a given time window and severity (e.g. 15 minutes and warning), some percentage of the instantaneous health values may be of the given severity.
 If that percentage is over another threshold (e.g. 50%), then the health will be said to have a state of severity (e.g. warning) in that period.
 This calculation also happens with every scrape.